AlessandroCorradini/University-of-California-San-Diego-Big-Data-Specialization/05 - Graph Analytics for Big Data/README.md

 - Graph analytics
 - Graph databases and Neo4j

-## Certificate of Completition
+## Certificate of Completion
-You can see the [Certificate of Completition](https://github.com/AlessandroCorradini/Certificates/blob/master/Coursera%20-%20Graph%20Analytics%20for%20Big%20Data%20-%20UC%20San%20Diego.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completion](https://github.com/AlessandroCorradini/Certificates/blob/master/Coursera%20-%20Graph%20Analytics%20for%20Big%20Data%20-%20UC%20San%20Diego.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 <br/>